aws-samples/eks-workshop-v2/website/docs/security/sealed-secrets/exploring-secrets.md

 ### Exposing Secrets as Volumes

-Secrets can also be mounted as data volumes on to a Pod and you can control the paths within the volume where the Secret keys are projected using a Pod manifest as shown below:
+Secrets can also be mounted as data volumes on to a Pod and you can control the paths within the volume where the Secret keys are projected using a Pod manifest as shown (below):

 ```yaml
 apiVersion: v1